 Injection molding is the most common manufacturing process for making plastic products composed of multiple parts that must be assembled at the final stage of production.
 Part assembling involves the proper alignment and joining of different parts.
 Here, tolerance is very important, and if not correctly specified and controlled, assembling will fail.

 Errors relating to tolerance are always problematic due to the cost of an injection mold.
 Therefore, there is a need to know how to control injection molding tolerances.
-This article will introduce how you can control plastic molding tolerances using design for manufacturing (DfM) materials selection, tool design, and process control.
+This article will introduce how you can control plastic molding tolerances using design for manufacturing (DFM) materials selection, tool design, and process control.

 Why are Tolerances Important for Injection Molded Parts?